jonathan2266/SudokuWebServices/README.md

 Another incoming message when a puzzle is solved.
 The solution can then be included on the website.

 Now you can search for puzzles and view their solutions.

+## Putting it all together in Docker

+All these services can be build into Docker Images.

+A docker compose file can be used to put up and tear down the complete stack.
+This includes the Services, Databases and Messaging system.